Historyguy.com

 The Casamance region of Senegal is marked in red on this Senegal Map

-The ongoing war in the Casamance region of Senegal pits the Jolo people of the Casamance region against the government of Senegal.
-The rebels, who call themselves the Mouvement des forces démocratiques de la Casamance (MFDC), seek independence for the region.
+The long war in the Casamance region of Senegal pitted the Jolo people of the Casamance region against the government of Senegal.
+The rebels, who call themselves the Mouvement des forces démocratiques de la Casamance (MFDC), sought independence for their region.
 The Jolo are primarily Christian, while the rest of Senegal is primarily Muslim.
 Despite a cease-fire arranged in 2004, violence has continued on and off ever since.
 In 2010, an arms shipment from Iran, bound for the Casamance rebels, was intercepted in Nigeria.
 In December, 2011, rebels attacked the Senegalese Army, resulting in 12 deaths, ten of whom were Senagalese soldiers.

 Casamance War Began: Decemeber 26, 1982